 Jaybird has been leading the charge for Bluetooth fitness earbuds for years.
-The Jaybird X2 blew the competition away when they came out, and last year the company released the true wireless Jaybird Run, which we liked but weren’t blown away with.
-Today, Jaybird is playing to its strength and releasing a brand new pair of Bluetooth earbuds: the Jaybird X4.
+The Jaybird X2 blew the competition away when they came out, and the true wireless Jaybird Run were good, but not mind-blowing.
+Jaybird plays to its strengths with the Jaybird X4.
 So are they any better than the previous models or is it the same ‘ol story with a different cover?
 Let’s find out.

 Who should buy the Jaybird X4?

 - Fitness lovers.
 Just like the Jaybird X3 and X2 before it, the Jaybird X4 has a little bit of everything and is a great all-around pair of exercise earbuds.

 - People debating if they should get the older X3.
 Normally, I’m all for waiting for a new version of something to come out.
 Not because I want to buy it, but because I want to buy the older version at a cheaper price.
 I can’t say that here because the addition of IPX7 waterproofing is definitely worth the money to me.

 Finally, a waterproof build in a Jaybird product

 Let’s jump into the biggest upgrade with the Jaybird X4 earbuds: waterproofing!
 One of my big complaints with the previous Jaybird X3 earbuds was that they weren’t waterproof, they only had a sweatproof coating.
 The Jaybird X4 take that sweatproof coating, and raise you an IPX7 waterproof certification which means that you no longer need to be worried should you get caught in torrential rain or drop these in a pool.